-During the campaign for the municipal elections on March 15 and 22, Marais Mood learned this terrible news: two out of three Parisian piafs have disappeared in the space of twenty years.
+On the occasion of the campaign for the municipal elections on March 15 and 22, le Marais Mood learned this terrible news: two out of three Parisian piafs have disappeared in the space of twenty years.

 This revelation comes from the environmentalist candidate for Paris mayor David Belliard, Anne Hidalgo's competitor for City Hall, who came to meet the press on January 9 at Barricou, a bistro located in the Marais, in front of the Filles metro station. of Calvary.